puls/objc-codegenutils/README.md

 [![Storyboard haters](Documentation/storyboardhaters.png)](http://stackoverflow.com/a/19457257/6010)

 We already fixed the part about code reuse with `objc-colordump`, and now we can fix the parts about failures at runtime.
-If we generate some code to turn your string identifiers into compiler-checked constants, we can avoid a whole class of problems.
+If we generate some code to turn your string identifiers—and that's any kind of string identifier, be it a view controller identifier, a segue identifier, or a cell reuse identifier—into compiler-checked constants, we can avoid a whole class of problems.

 ### Usage

 Call `objc-identifierconstants` with the `.storyboard` paths as arguments from the directory into which it should output the code.

-For a storyboard named "Foo" with string identifiers "Bar" and "Baz" somewhere in it, you'll get `FooStoryboardIdenfitiers.h` and `FooStoryboardIdentifiers.m` with `extern NSString *const FooStoryboardBarIdentifier` and `extern NSString *const FooStoryboardBazIdentifier` in it.
+For a storyboard named "Foo" with view controller identifier "Bar" and segue identifier "Baz" somewhere in it, you'll get `FooStoryboardIdenfitiers.h` and `FooStoryboardIdentifiers.m` with `extern NSString *const FooStoryboardBarIdentifier` and `extern NSString *const FooStoryboardBazIdentifier` in it.
 Put them in your DerivedSources folder and you're good to go.

 ## Command-line options (common to all three tools)